 In 1973, polymer research at UMass Amherst gained a major boost with the establishment of a Materials Research Laboratory (MRL) under National Science Foundation sponsorship.
-This organization thrives today as an NSF-supported Materials Research Science and Engineering Center (MRSEC).
-MRSEC supports interdisciplinary research teams that cover a wide range of polymers research areas, including current topics such as interfacial assembly of nanoparticles, single molecule microscopy, and block copolymers and flash memory.
+For over 40 years, this organization was a thriving NSF-supported Materials Research Science and Engineering Center (MRSEC).
+The interdisciplinary research teams that MRSEC established laid the groundwork for what today is an exciting, diverse culture of education and research that includes topics such as interfacial assembly of nanoparticles, single molecule microscopy, and block copolymers and flash memory.

 The rapidly growing PSE program became a regular academic Department in 1974, and over the next decade both faculty and student numbers increased steadily.
 The National Science Foundation established the Center for University of Massachusetts - Industry Research on Polymers (CUMIRP) in 1980 to promote the collaboration of polymer research at UMass Amherst and industry and government needs.
 The center facilitates a research consortium, one-on-one sponsored research, unrestricted research grants, and idea development research projects.
 It remains the oldest NSF-established center of its kind.
 These ties with industry are further strengthened through interactions such as the Corporate Fellowship Program.